PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 }
 ```

-##### 2.1.1.3 Company Certificate Status
+##### 2.1.1.3 Company Certificate Feedback

-`POST /companycertificate/status`
+`POST /companycertificate/feedback`

-This API is used by the data consumer to give a response to the provided certificate, thus either accepting or rejecting the provided certificate.
+This API is used by the dataspace participant who consumes a certificate to give a feedback to the certificate provider, thus either accepting or rejecting the provided certificate.
+This is regardless of whether the certificate was [pushed](#2.1.1.2-Company-Certificate-Push) or [pulled](#2.1.1.1-Company-Certificate-Request).

-##### 2.1.1.3.1 Company Certificate Status: Accepted
+##### 2.1.1.3.1 Company Certificate Feedback: Accepted

 Certificate is accepted.
 Document UUID should match the incoming message.
 The enclosed Bpns can be a mix of sites and addresses